 While our countries both call North America home, establishing and doing business in the United States means an entirely new set of rules, regulations and implications for our Canadian neighbors.
 As a Canadian entrepreneur, business owner or CFO, it’s important to be aware of the financial, legal and accounting-related steps your business or future business needs to take to see success year-over-year.

-Weinstein Spira’s Tax Manager and expert on all things Canada (and a proud Canadian, himself), Tobias McFaul, shares the five key steps a Canadian business should take to establish its footprint in the U.S.A. and to ensure it’s paying taxes accordingly…and at an optimally low level.
+Weinstein Spira’s expert on all things Canada (and a proud Canadian, himself), Tobias McFaul, shares the five key steps a Canadian business should take to establish its footprint in the U.S.A. and to ensure it’s paying taxes accordingly…and at an optimally low level.

 Whether you are just beginning to sell products and/or services in the United States or are ready to fully establish a business with a formal presence here, the first question you’ll need to ask yourself is “how do I do that?”
 Or, more specifically, “what entity do I need to establish for my business?”
 Through engagement with a qualified attorney and CPA firm, you’ll be able to determine the right answer to this question.
 While an attorney will draft legal documentation, it’s critical to engage a CPA firm to help plan your entry into the US market.